Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 3. Optopol PTS 925W / 925Wi Automated Compact Perimeter

-Need a perimeter that packs a punch to deliver high-quality visualizations without taking up too much space?
+Need a perimeter that packs a punch, delivering high-quality visualizations without taking up too much space?
 Then, the Optopol PTS 925W or 925Wi may be just the visualizer you were looking for.

-This automated solution provides specialists with precise and fast testing with the latest visual field testing approaches.
-It’s designed specifically to save you time while delivering cutting-edge precision, for reliable results time after time.
+This automated solution provides specialists with precise, fast testing using the latest visual field testing approaches.
+It’s explicitly designed to save you time while delivering cutting-edge precision, for reliable results time after time.

 Thanks to its ZETA Fast Threshold strategy, 24-2 field testing can be finished in less than 3 minutes.
 The 170° horizontal and 110° vertical testing ranges mean you can quickly test 30-2, 24-2, and 10-2 fields in a flash.